higoka/habbo-downloader/README.md

 - hotelview

 ### Error Handling
 You can [enable debugging](https://github.com/higoka/habbo-downloader/blob/master/run#L9-L12) to see the errors.
+If you cant fix it on your own, feel free to [create an issue](https://github.com/higoka/habbo-downloader/issues/new).

 ### Contribute
 Contribution, bug fixes etc are [always welcome](https://github.com/higoka/habbo-downloader/issues/new).